 110. Erection of signposts and barricades

-For the purposes of prohibiting, restricting or regulating the admission of potential carriers to a risk area or disease area, an authorized person may erect signposts or barricades, or both, on roads leading into that area.
+For the purposes of prohibiting, restricting or regulating the admission of potential carriers to a risk area or disease area, an authorised person may erect signposts or barricades, or both, on roads leading into that area.

-111. Written authorization to be carried and produced upon request
+111. Written authorisation to be carried and produced on request

-A person in charge of a potential carrier in a risk area shall carry any written authorization issued in respect of that potential carrier at all times when the potential carrier is being used, operated or moved in that area and shall produce that authorization when requested to do so by an authorized person.
+A person in charge of a potential carrier in a risk area shall carry any written authorisation issued in respect of that potential carrier at all times when the potential carrier is being used, operated or moved in that area and shall produce that authorisation when requested to do so by an authorised person.

 Penalty: (a) for a first offence, not less than $150 or more than $1 000;